Read more details below:

 That is the reason women today are much better at relationship building and multitasking than men!
 It is in their DNA from their ancestors!

-For women, relationship-building with everyone is a part of every activity.
+For women, relationship-building with other women is a part of every activity.
 Women build relationships by talking freely about their daily trivia and troubles.
 "I'll tell you about my day and troubles, and I will listen to yours so that we can be close."
 This sharing process reassures women that they have a good relationship, are protected, safe, and will survive.
 This relationship building habit is still very strong in women's genes today!

-When a man hears a woman talking about her problems, he thinks she is just complaining, or she is requesting help!
+When a man hears a woman talking about her problems (to do relationship-building), he thinks she is just complaining or is requesting help!
 So instinctually, the man responds with solutions to the woman's problems -- because that is a man's job: to fix things!
 But this just frustrates the woman because she feels he is trying to diminish her problem or cut her off.

 © Copyright 2015 by Lawrence Rodrigues, M.S., Director: EastWest Institute for Self-Understanding